TudorPescaru/GoogleADFlutter/weather_app/README.md

-# ip_api
+# weather_app

-An app that makes an API call to get your IP.
+An app that uses three API calls to retrieve your IP, your geolocation based on your IP and the weather in your current location based on the retrieved geolocation data.